zzxwill/odps/intl.en-US/Best Practices/Basic differences with standard SQL and solutions.md

 **Table structure**

 -   The partition column name cannot be changed.
 Only the value corresponding to the partition column can be changed.
-For the specific differences between partition columns and partitions, see  [FAQs](https://help.aliyun.com/document_detail/40278.html).
+For the specific differences between partition columns and partitions.

 -   You can add columns but cannot delete columns and modify the data type of columns.
-For more information, see  [SQL FAQs](https://help.aliyun.com/document_detail/40292.html).
+For more information.
 If you must delete columns or modify the column data types, see Modify the structure of MaxCompute tables for the most secure procedure.

 ## DML difference and solutions {#section_bz4_hd2_5db .section}